cran/recalibratiNN/README.md

 ## Installation

-You can install the current version of recalibratiNN with:

 ### From CRAN

+You can install the current stable version of recalibratiNN with:

 ``` r
 install.packages("recalibratiNN")